BepisPoggoLoco/Wifi-Jammer/README.md

-It jams the wifi bruh.
+It jams the wifi bruh